 At some point in the the sixties or early seventies the bank extended and knocked through into what had been Jack Hayton's newsagents which obviously then left the remaining two shops (eg: Finlays and Riggs) and these today are a Barbers and the other was a sandwich bar and now changed again to a chinese restaurant.
 After the back yard gate was the start of the next block with Mills Toy Shop in the late 1950s.
 This later became Jack Hayton's newsagents, and although Jack left many years ago its still the same sort of business today.
 Then we have the ginnell which leads to Deardengate Fold.
 The next business has always been the Royal British Legion Club and they bought next door and knocked through to extend, but before this the shop had been a greengrocers and fishmongers originally owned by Mr. Graham and managed by Mr. Billy Dewhurst.

-The next shop down was a opticians and jewellers, which was later acquired by called Phillip Pratt.
-The next shop down during the 1940s was a grocers ran by Mr. Johnny Knowles and possibly this shop later started to sell knitting wools.
+The next shop down was a opticians and jewellers, which was later acquired by Phillip Pratt.
+The next shop down during the 1940s was a grocers called Wilkinsons ran by Mr. Johnny Knowles in the 1950s.
+After the grocers shop was Tommy Hollins who had the shop before moving to Manchester Road where everyone went for their school uniforms.
+Nurse Lightfoot (a retired district nurse) bought the shop from him and started the wool shop and she lived there for many years.
+Later the same shop was taken over by Brenda Wilkinson in November 1980 and she ran it until May 1987.
+Brenda came out because of the 1980's depression.
 Next door was a shoe repairers called Harry Barne's, which later became Gillams.
 And the final shop before the Coal Hey opening was Les Haworth's barbers.

 After this gap was a upholsterers and also it was run at one time by Ian Smith who sold "cut price stock" novelty items etc. Eventually it was taken over by the Roebuck and integrated to extend their floor space.